 - Long brushes

-Painting with long brushes can help to keep a longer distance from your work and paint more broadly.
+Painting with long brushes can help paint more broadly and fluidly.

 - Hej Stylus (Mac OS)

 Beautifully designed system-wide stylus control for the Mac.

 - Lazy Nezumi (Windows)